Last Updated on February 7, 2025 by Chef Mireille

 Instructions

-- Slowly add the flour, a little at a time, until thoroughly combined.
+- Slowly add the flour to the wet ingredients, a little at a time, until thoroughly combined.

 - Serve warm or at room temperature.